 |Biology with lab||4|

 In addition to the required prerequisites, students are recommended to complete Human Growth and Development, and the following courses are also helpful: Physics, Effective Writing, Public Speaking, and Computer Literacy.

 3) Candidates must achieve competitive scores on the Graduate Record Examination (GRE) taken within the past five years.

-5) Candidates must demonstrate familiarity with occupational therapy in the form of a minimum of 50 hours of observational, volunteer, and/or work experience in occupational therapy.
-These hours do not have to be completed prior to application, but must be completed before the start of classes.
+5) Candidates must demonstrate familiarity with occupational therapy in the form of a minimum of 50 hours of observational, volunteer, and/or work experience in occupational therapy prior to application.

-6) At least one of the two recommendations required for application must be from a healthcare provider, preferably a licensed occupational therapist.
+6) At least one of the two recommendations required for application must be from a licensed occupational therapist.

 7) Students need to be aware that felony related charges and convictions may prevent participation in fieldwork experiences.
 In addition, a criminal record may prevent the student from taking the NBCOT exam and also from becoming licensed.
 A student should contact NBCOT if there is a prior criminal record that might interfere with eligibility to sit for the national exam.
 National Board for Certification in Occupational Therapy (NBCOT).